Lockheed TriStar (RAF): Operational history

 In 2003, the RAF deployed Tristars to Bahrain as part of Operation Telic.

 In October 2006, Marshall Aerospace was awarded £22 million contract to modernise the Tristar under the project name of 'Minimum Military Requirements' (MMR).
 In early 2007, Tristar K1 ZD949 arrived at Cambridge Airport to undergo numerous upgrades, including a glass cockpit.
-However, due to the Strategic Defence and Security Review of 2010, these upgrades were halted and ZD949 was left at Cambridge Airport to be used for spare parts.
+However, due to the Strategic Defence and Security Review of 2010, these upgrades were halted and it was left at Cambridge Airport to be used for spare parts.

-Tristar air-to-air refuelling aircraft supported the British air strikes on Libya on 19–20 March 2011 under Operation Ellamy as part of the coalition operations to enforce UN Resolution 1973.
+Tristar AAR aircraft supported the British air strikes on Libya of 19–20 March 2011 under Operation Ellamy as part of the coalition operations to enforce UN Resolution 1973.

 In August 2013, a Tristar from No. 216 Squadron was detached in order to provide AAR support as part of No. 1312 Flight at RAF Mount Pleasant due to the forthcoming retirement of the Vickers VC10 from RAF service.
 The Tristar was replaced in this role in February 2014 by an Airbus Voyager KC3.

 No. 216 Squadron was disbanded at RAF Brize Norton on 20 March 2014.
-The final sortie of an RAF Tristar was carried on 24 March by ZD948 and ZD950 which refuelled four Eurofighter Typhoons and a single Panavia Tornado GR4, ZD950 returned to base, while ZD948 conducted flypasts over Cambridge and Derby before returning to RAF Brize Norton for the last time.
+The final sortie of an RAF Tristar was carried on 24 March by ZD948 and ZD950 which refuelled four Eurofighter Typhoons and a single Panavia Tornado GR4; ZD950 returned to base, while ZD948 conducted flypasts over Cambridge and Derby before returning to RAF Brize Norton for the last time.

 Following their withdrawal from service, six Tristars made their last flights to Bruntingthorpe Aerodrome in Leicestershire, while the remaining three were scrapped.
-ZD949 was the first to be scrapped on 27 May 2014 at Cambridge Airport, having last flown in November 2010 after the abandonment of the MMR upgrades.
-This was followed by ZE706 in June which was also at Cambridge Airport as a spares airframe, ZD952 was scrapped at Cotswold Airport on 9 September 2014 having arrived there in February.
+ZD949 was the first to be scrapped, on 27 May 2014 at Cambridge Airport, having last flown in November 2010 after the abandonment of the MMR upgrades.
+This was followed by ZE706 in June which was also at Cambridge Airport as a spares airframe; ZD952 was scrapped at Cotswold Airport on 9 September 2014, having arrived there in February.

+The remaining six aircraft, comprising the two C2s and the four KC1 AAR tankers, were placed in storage at Bruntingthorpe, having been purchased by GJD Systems Corp with the intention of selling them on; They were being maintained by GJD Systems to a fully airworthy condition.

-In 2017, Tempus Applied Solutions, an aerospace company based in the United States, procured the six remaining ex-RAF Tristars for further use.
-Four of the purchased airframes were AAR conversions, with the other two being pure freight versions.
-The company's intention was to restore three of the AAR tankers to service in that role, providing additional probe and drogue aerial refuelling capacity to the United States Navy and NATO nations that utilise that particular method.
-The remaining three airframes were to be utilised as sources of spares.
+In 2017, it was announced that Tempus Applied Solutions, an aerospace company based in the United States, would purchase the six aircraft for further use.
+The company's intention was to place three of the AAR tankers to service in that role, providing additional probe and drogue aerial refuelling capacity to the United States Navy and NATO nations that utilise that particular method.
+The remaining three airframes would be utilised as sources of spares.
 In August 2020, it was reported the deal had fallen through.
+The six aircraft were eventually scrapped.

 Variants

-TriStar N405CS (ZD950) at Bruntingthorpe Aerodrome in 2015, following the sale to AGD Systems Corp.
+TriStar N405CS (ex-ZD950) at Bruntingthorpe Aerodrome in 2015, following the sale to AGD Systems Corp.